Ziggy Marley

-David Nesta "Ziggy" Marley (born 17 October 1968) is a Jamaican singer, songwriter, musician, actor and philanthropist.
-He is the son of reggae icon Bob Marley and Rita Marley.
-He led the family band Ziggy Marley and the Melody Makers until 2002, with whom he released eight studio albums.
-After the disbandment, Ziggy launched a successful solo career by having released eight solo studio albums on his own record company, Tuff Gong Worldwide.
-Ziggy continues his father’s heritage to record and self-release all of his music.
-Marley is an eight-time Grammy Award winner and a Daytime Emmy Award recipient.
+David Nesta "Ziggy" Marley (born 17 October 1968) is a Jamaican reggae musician, songwriter, producer, author and philanthropist.
+The eldest son of Bob Marley and Rita Marley, he led the family band Ziggy Marley and the Melody Makers until 2002, releasing eight studio albums, before launching a solo career on his label Tuff Gong Worldwide.
+He has won eight Grammy Awards and a Daytime Emmy Award.

+Beyond recording and touring, Marley is active in philanthropy through the U.R.G.E.
+(Unlimited Resources Giving Enlightenment) Foundation, which supports education, health and environmental projects for children in Jamaica, Africa and North America.

+In 2024 he served as a producer of the biographical film Bob Marley: One Love; the companion compilation Bob Marley: One Love – Music Inspired By The Film (Deluxe) won the 2025 Grammy Award for Best Reggae Album.
+His recent projects include the children’s picture book Pajammin’ (June 24, 2025), and a North American “Do The Reggae” co-headlining tour with Burning Spear in fall 2025.

+Marley also reunited with his brothers for the Marley Brothers’ Legacy Tour in 2024, the siblings’ first collective tour in two decades, performing their father’s catalog in major U.S. cities.

 Early life

-David Nesta Marley was born in Kingston, Jamaica, on October 17, 1968.
+David Nesta Marley was born in Kingston, Jamaica, on 17 October 1968.
 He grew up in Trenchtown, a poor neighborhood of Kingston, and in Wilmington, Delaware, where he attended elementary school for a few years.
-Ziggy grew up very active, playing soccer and running the mountains, a lifestyle passed on from his parents.
-As the oldest son of Bob and Rita Marley, Ziggy grew up surrounded by music from an early age.
+Ziggy grew up very active, playing soccer and running the mountains, a lifestyle passed on by his parents.
+As the oldest son of Bob and Rita Marley, Ziggy grew up surrounded by music.
+He has 5 half brothers, one brother, and two sisters.
 He received guitar and drum lessons from his father and began sitting in on Wailers recording sessions by the age of ten.

 Career

-1979-1984: Family beginnings
+1979–1984: Family beginnings

 In the earliest known record of his musical career, Marley performed as part of a singing group called The Seven Do Bees, made up of him and his classmates, and wherein he was given the stage name "Freddie Dic".
 The name never stuck, however, and instead, David went on to become known as "Ziggy", a nickname often reported to have been given to him by his father Bob Marley, meaning "little spliff".
 However, Ziggy stated the following to Melody Maker magazine in 1988: "Me name David but me big Bowie fan.
 So at the time of the Ziggy Stardust album, me call meself Ziggy and now everyone do."

 During the late 1970s, Ziggy could also be seen alongside his brother Stephen at some of their father's larger concerts around Jamaica and abroad.
 In 1978, the duo appeared on stage at the One Love Peace Concert in Kingston, and the following year at Reggae Sunsplash II in Montego Bay.